openssl/openssl/doc/designs/quic-design/qlog.md

 Output Format
 -------------

-The output format will always be the JSON-SEQ qlog variant.
+The output format is always the JSON-SEQ qlog variant.
 This has the advantage that each event simply involves concatenating another record to an output log file and does not require nesting of syntactic constructs between events.

-Writing to files or to multi-file directories, or to arbitrary BIO sinks, will be supported.
+Output is written to a directory containing multiple qlog files.

 Basic Usage
 -----------